flyingrhinonz/nccm/README.md

 This is by far the easiest way to debug and covers most scenarios except for faults that occur before the code actually reads the `-d` command line argument.
+Tip - to extract recent logs from the system use:
+`journalctl -t "nccm" --since -10min >> /tmp/nccm.log`

 To permanently increase logging verbosity change this line in the `nccm.yml` config file to debug: